 Curiously its wing shape wasn’t designed with the dove wing in mind,it was really an interpretation of the Alsomitra (Zanonia) macrocarpa seed shape.

-9 Grün was flown by a really good Jagflieger, Willy Reschke an ace and Ritterkreuzträger (Knight Cross) of the JG 301.
-In this awesome drawing Reschke is depicted bringing down a “Viermot” (Four engined aircraft),his speciality: 20 of his 27 victories were heavy bombers.
+“Nine Grün” was flown by a really good Jagflieger though, Willy Reschke, an ace and Ritterkreuzträger (Knight Cross holder) of the JG 301.
+In this awesome drawing Reschke is depicted bringing down a “Viermot” (four-engined aircraft), his speciality: 20 of his 27 victories were heavy bombers.

-Born just after the end of WW2,the long defunct LAI airline was the first Italian to connect, with these DC-6’s, across the Atlantic Italy with USA…. and they couldn’t have chosen a better aircraft to do it.
+Born just after the end of WW2, the long defunct LAI airline was the first Italian to connect, with DC-6s, Italy with the United States.
+They couldn’t have chosen a better aircraft to do it.

 Wonderfully dynamic poster, there was a time when aircraft sold tickets.

-The story of this neat aircraft is the history of the bloody Spanish Civil War.
-Its designers, Arturo González Gil y Santibáñez and José Pazó ended: the first dead when he was leading milicians for the Republic and the second one in the rebel Nationalists side….
+Regrettably, the story of this neat aircraft is the history of the bloody Spanish Civil War.
+Its designers, Arturo González Gil y Santibáñez and José Pazó found themselves fighting against each other: Gil died leading Loyalist militiamen and Pazó one in the rebel Nationalists side.

-Stupendous pic of a civilian example over Catalonia.
+Stupendous photo of a civilian example over Catalonia.

 Photo: I. Escorsell.